ocaml/v2.ocaml.org/site/learn/tutorials/data_types_and_matching.md

   sum_t' data
 ```

 ## A note on tupled constructors

-Note that there is a difference between `RGB of float * float * float` and `RGB
+There is a difference between `RGB of float * float * float` and `RGB of (float
-of (float * float * float)`.
-The first is a constructor with three pieces of
+* float * float)`.
+The first is a constructor with three pieces of data
-data associated with it, the second is a constructor with one tuple associated
+associated with it, the second is a constructor with one tuple associated with
-with it.
-There are two ways this matters: the memory layout differs between the
+it.
+There are two ways this matters: the memory layout differs between the two
-two (a tuple is an extra indirection), and the ability to create or match using
+(a tuple is an extra indirection), and the ability to create or match using a
-a tuple:
+tuple:

 ```ocamltop
 type t = T of int * int;;